Vareš

-Vareš (Вареш) is a town and municipality located in Zenica-Doboj Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
+Vareš (Serbian Cyrillic: Вареш) is a town and municipality located in Zenica-Doboj Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
 It is situated in central Bosnia and Herzegovina, and is famous for the local mining activities and production of iron.
 As of 2013, it has a population of 8,892 inhabitants, with 2,917 in the town itself.

 Geography

-Vareš is a mountainous town located 45 km from Sarajevo in the valley of the small Stavnja River, 828 m above sea level, surrounded by the massive high Kapija, Stijene, Zvijezd,a and Perun Mountains, named after Perun / Перун, the highest god of the Slavic pantheon (Perkūnas/Perkons).
+Vareš is a mountainous town located 45 km from Sarajevo in the valley of the small Stavnja River, 828 m above sea level, surrounded by the massive high Kapija, Stijene, Zvijezda, and Perun Mountains, named after Perun / Перун, the highest god of the Slavic pantheon (Perkūnas/Perkons).

 History

 Early history

 The town of Vareš has a long history with remains of metallurgical activities dating back to Bronze Age.
 Also during the Roman era, the town was famous for its miners and smiths.

 Middle ages

 During Middle Ages the Bosnian kings had their center in close proximity to the modern city of Vareš.
-Bosnia's greatest king, Tvrtko, considered the Vareš' village of Duboštica for the center of his kingdom, since it was the mining center of his country.